-The C&VB is one of many local partners on which Concho Christmas Celebration depends.
-With millions of lights to hang and electrify, and thousands of cars to guide through the Tour of Lights, employees, family and friends from over 26 companies such as City of San Angelo, West Texas Rehab Center, Wells Fargo, Holiday Cleaners, the Children's Advocacy Center, the San Angelo I.S.D., and First Community Federal Credit Union volunteer their time.
-The Texas Department of Corrections provides a work force of out-based inmates to construct and install the large scenes and lights.
+The SAC&VB is one of many local partners on which Concho Christmas Celebration depends.
+With millions of lights to hang and electrify, and thousands of cars to guide through the Tour of Lights, employees, family and friends from over 26 companies such as City of San Angelo, West Texas Rehab Center, the Children's Advocacy Center, the San Angelo I.S.D., BCBS of Texas, and First Community Federal Credit Union, volunteer their time.
 In addition, collaboration is required with various City departments such as Fort Concho, Operations, Parks & Recreation, and Planning and Development Services.
-Churches and over 10 non-profit groups like San Angelo REACT, First Christian Church, RSVP, Boy Scouts of America, San Angelo Bicycle Association, Texas Exes San Angelo, and the San Angelo Road Lizards chip in to help.
-Arts and entertainment groups are incorporated as well with assistance coming from KCSA Radio, Townsquare Media, Tradewind Sound, the San Angelo Community Band and the Twin Mountain Tonesmen and other local musical groups.
+Churches and over 10 non-profit groups like San Angelo REACT, First Christian Church, RSVP, Boy Scouts of America, San Angelo Bicycle Association, Texas Exes San Angelo, and the San Angelo Kiwanis chip in to help.
+Arts and entertainment groups are incorporated as well with assistance coming from KCSA Radio, Tradewind Sound, the San Angelo Community Band, the Twin Mountain Tonesmen and other local musical groups.

 For a complete list of those involved in the planning and production of the various facets of Concho Christmas Celebration, please click on the links below.